RosettaCommons/documentation/rosetta_basics/Solving-a-Biological-Problem.md

 Rosetta has individual modules to handle particular forms of experimental constraint:

-* [mr_protocols](application_documentation/mr-protocols) is typically used _alongside_ Phaser; it uses Rosetta's comparative modeling to rebuild gaps and insertions in the template, as well as missing density, from fragments, followed by relaxation with constraints to experimental density.
-You can then use Phaser again to re-score against crystallographic data.
 * [ERRASER](application_documentation/erraser) refines RNA structures from electron density (crystallographic data); it constitutes a workflow of _erraser_minimize_, _swa_rna_analytical_closure_, and _swa_rna_main.
 It requires the use of the refinement program PHENIX.
-* [loops from density](application_documentation/loops-from-density) is a script to take badly fit electron data and a cutoff suggesting how much of the pose you're willing to rebuild and to generate input "loops" files for loop modeling.

 * [Chemical shift files](rosetta_basics/chemical-shift-file) provide data to a variety of protocols often collectively referred to as CSROSETTA that incorporate NMR constraints to refine structures

 ## Experimental constraints